olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: May 9, 2020

+**Today's Progress**: More typing, think I've mostly got it.
+More Material UI work.

+**Thoughts**: I friggin love types.
+This exercise of converting my Redux/Saga code to TS has definitely helped my understanding of Redux too.

 ### Day 4: May 7, 2020

 **Today's Progress**: Converted Redux/Sagas bits to Typescript, as well as some components.
 WishlistDisplay isn't ready yet though because I need to get better typing in ReduxHooks.